 At Gosford Park Primary School, pupils' first day or two of being educated remotely might look different from our standard approach, while we will take all necessary actions to prepare for a longer period of remote teaching.
 Paper packs of learning are available for all children that struggle to access online provision.
-Seesaw logins for children are provided by School.
-From this point all children are able to access Maths, spellings and homework.
-When children were isolating or part of a bubble closure, they would access to Maths, 2 SPaG lessons, 1 reading comprehension.
-In full lockdown, provision would increase to mirror the school curriculum with some adaptations in some subjects.
-Children would use Seesaw initially and later Google Meet to access online learning.
-Children can also access Class Dojo.

 We recognise that some pupils, for example some pupils with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
-We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those pupils (see Remote Education Policy)
+We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those pupils.

-Gosford Park Primary School continues to operate under this policy and Keeping Children Safe in Education (2023) and Working Together to Safeguard Children (2018) when children are learning at home or at school.
+Gosford Park Primary School continues to operate under this policy and Keeping Children Safe in Education (2024) and Working Together to Safeguard Children (2018) when children are learning at home or at school.